kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.0.2 - April 25, 2013 =
+* Plugin settings are no longer re-saved to the database on every page load.
+Should speed things up a little.
+* Changed CSS to discourage theme styles from overriding embed code overlay styles.

 = 4.0.1 - April 23, 2013 =
 * Added options to display video title and embed code overlays on video player, and captions and view counts below videos.